Barbariansyah/pyjudge/README.md

 ```
 . pyjudge/setup.sh
 ```
-4. try grade something
+4. try grading something
 ```
 python grade.py test/max_3.py test/max_3_1.py
 ```
-it should return something like this
+it should return something like this and saved the result to `res` folder
 ```
 Reference: max_3.max_3
 Grading: max_3_1.max_3_1